Anish7-anish/WolfEvents-Event-Management-System/README.md

 ### Event Management

 2. **All Events**: Explore all available events by clicking on "All Events."
 You can filter events based on event name, category, or price range to find the perfect one for you.
+Events can be edited or destroyed when you click on "show".

 3. **Booking Tickets**: Once you've found an event you're interested in, click on Book to book tickets.
 Select the number of tickets you want and proceed to checkout.

 ### User Dashboard

 4. **Booking History**: Keep track of all your booked tickets in the "Booking History" section.
+You can also cancel tickets booked.

 5. **My Reviews**: Access reviews written by you in the "My Reviews" section.
 You can edit your reviews if needed to provide feedback on your event experiences.